Mission: Accepted! U.S. College Admissions Insights

 For most UC applicants, the four Personal Insight Questions are all essays you will write.
 But if you pursue creative fields, competitive business programs, or specialized dual-degree paths, you will need to put in extra work and plan ahead.

 The good news?
-These supplements give you a chance to showcase talents and passions that transcend test scores and GPAs.
-If you are serious about your program, these additional applications are your opportunity to shine.
+These supplements give you a chance to showcase talents and passions.
+These additional applications are your opportunity to shine.
 Before you hit submit on your UC Application, take five minutes to verify whether your major requires anything extra.
 Future you will thank you.

 Need Help?